 Molecular Precision Mental Health

-In recent years we have conducted several studies based on our findings regarding the role of the endogenous cannabinoid system in schizophrenia.
-We have completed the first controlled, double-blind randomised exploratory clinical trial on the safety and efficacy of cannabidiol in acute episodes of schizophrenia, and we have performed a placebo-controlled double-blind study in first-episode patients with acute schizophrenia.
-In both studies, cannabidiol led to a significant decrease in psychotic symptoms in the acute stage of this disorder.
-In addition, cannabidiol displayed a markedly superior side effect profile compared to the standard antipsychotic.
-The mentioned side effect profile was even comparable to a placebo.
+In recent years, we have conducted multiple studies on the role of the endogenous cannabinoid system in schizophrenia.
+We completed the first controlled, double-blind, randomised exploratory clinical trial to evaluate the safety and effectiveness of cannabidiol during acute episodes of schizophrenia.
+Additionally, we carried out a placebo-controlled, double-blind study with cannabidiol in patients experiencing their first episode of acute schizophrenia.
+Both studies showed that cannabidiol significantly alleviated psychotic symptoms during the acute phase and had a notably better side effect profile compared to standard antipsychotics.
+In fact, its side effect profile was comparable to that of a placebo.

 Funding: